savonet/book/helloworld.md

 Setting up a simple radio station
 =================================

-The sound of a sine wave
+The sound of a sine wave {#sec:sound-sine}
 ------------------------

 ### A first sound

+\TODO{mention here that for security reasons, Liquidsoap should not be run as root (and will actually refuse to proceed)}

 In order to test your installation, you can try the following in a console: